Kathleen Eaton Cannell

 She became the Paris fashion correspondent for The New Yorker, and, during the German occupation, reported on occupying forces' press conferences for the New York Times.

 Her only book was Jam Yesterday, a memoir of her childhood, which was spent shuttling back and forth between the U.S. and Canada.
 It was published by William Morrow & Company in 1945.
-Her papers are held by Harvard University's Houghton Library.
+Her papers are held at Harvard University's Houghton Library.